SoftwareHeritage/swh-fuse/docs/design.md

 ### Metadata cache

-    SWHID → JSON metadata
+    Artifact id → JSON metadata

-The metadata cache map each SWHID to the complete metadata of the referenced object.
+The metadata cache map each artifact to the complete metadata of the referenced object.
 This is analogous to what is available in `meta/<SWHID>.json` file (and generally used as data source for returning the content of those files).
+Artifacts are identified using their SWHIDs, or in the case of origin visits, using their URLs.

 Cache location on-disk: `$XDG_CACHE_HOME/swh/fuse/metadata.sqlite`